VectorInstitute/ProjectLongCovid-NER/README.md

 # LongCOVID_Insights
-## Towards Providing Clinical Insights on Long Covid from Twitter Data

-From the outset of the COVID-19 pandemic social media has provided a platform for sharing and discussing experiences in real time.
-This rich source of information may also prove useful to researchers for uncovering evolving insights into post-acute sequelae of SARS-CoV-2 (PACS), commonly referred to as Long COVID.
-In order to leverage social media data, we propose using entity-extraction methods for providing clini cal insights prior to defining subsequent downstream tasks.
-In this work, we address the gap between state-of-the-art entity recognition models, and the extraction of clinically relevant entities which may be useful to provide explanations for gaining relevant insights from Twitter data.
-We then propose an approach to bridge the gap by utilizing existing configurable tools, and datasets to enhance the capabilities of these models.
+This repository includes a set of tools and models used in the NLP pipeline for automatic extraction and encoding of data from social media to fascilitate access and retreival of information. and Reddit are used here as independent social media sources.
+The NLP pipeline for automated extraction and encoding of information involves Data Collection and Preprocessing, Long Covid Filter (only for Twitter data), Entity Extraction, and Normalization components.

+The Vector Institute’s Industry Innovation and AI Engineering teams worked with Roche Canada, Deloitte and TELUS to explore this question.
+Their project: applying natural language processing (NLP) techniques to social media posts made by people with long COVID to see if any patterns arise.
+This involved creating a machine learning pipeline and testing the capabilities of various NLP models on first-hand testimony from social media.
+The hope is that these patterns, if identified, could reveal clues about when and how frequently symptoms arise and where clusters of the condition occur.
+Any insights could be shared with clinicians to hone their research questions, identify trends early, or inform treatment strategies.

 # Quick Links

+To learn more about this work please read our <a href="https://vectorinstitute.ai/2022/02/11/using-ai-to-help-solve-the-long-covid-puzzle/">blog post</a>.
-For details about our experimental setup, please read our paper titled: Towards Providing Clinical Insights on Long Covid from Twitter Data
+For details about our experimental setup, please read our paper titled: <a href="http://w3phiai2022.w3phi.com/index.html#">Towards Providing Clinical Insights on Long Covid from Twitter Data</a>.

-### SETUP
+## LongCovid Dashboard
+Setup:
+- `pip install requirements.txt`
+for Windows:
+    - `pipwin install gdal`
+    - `pipwin install fiona`

+From dashboard directory:
+- `streamlit run ./main.py`

-### Data creation
+## Data creation
 We provide a suite of scripts to download and create twitter and reddit data along with a list of hashtags, etc. The process consists of three steps.

 1. Navigate to `SocialMediaData_creation/`.